Skip to main content

 Fundamentals

-You have engaged with your health, perhaps through a workplace wellness initiative, and a question surfaces, a deeply personal and valid one ∞ What becomes of the I share?
+You have engaged with your health, perhaps through a workplace wellness initiative, and a question surfaces, a deeply personal and valid one ∞ What becomes of the health information I share?
 This inquiry stems from a foundational need for trust, particularly when the lines between personal well-being and professional life appear to converge.

 The primary shield protecting your information is the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 This federal law establishes a national standard for the protection of sensitive patient health information.
-When a is offered as part of your employer-sponsored group health plan, it is typically considered a “covered entity.”
+When a wellness program is offered as part of your employer-sponsored group health plan, it is typically considered a “covered entity.”
 This designation means it must adhere to HIPAA’s stringent Privacy and Security Rules.

 These rules strictly prohibit the plan or its vendors from sharing your personally identifiable health information (PHI) with your employer for any employment-related purpose.
 Your name, your lab results, your health history ∞ these are firewalled from your employer’s view.